Brentwood Park

 Brentwood Park, or simply Brentwood, is a neighbourhood in North Burnaby, British Columbia, between Willingdon Avenue to the west and Springer Avenue to the east.
 Hastings Street separates it from the Capitol Hill area to the north, while Lougheed Highway marks the dividing line between this residential area and an area of commercial and industrial land to the south.

 Housing

 Housing is mostly single-family but there are a number of high-rise and low-rise rental buildings in its south-east corner, near Springer Avenue.
-Several condominium towers are planned for the south edge of the area, along Skytrain tracks.
+Several condominium towers are under construction at the south edge of the area, along SkyTrain tracks.

+Geography

 Transport and amenities

 The area is served by two stations of the Millennium Line – Brentwood Town Centre station and Holdom station.
 A bus loop is steps away from Brentwood Town Centre station.
 Local bus service connects Brentwood with the University of British Columbia, Nanaimo station, Kootenay Loop, Metrotown and other major regional nodes.

-Brentwood Mall, a shopping centre, is located in the southwest corner of the neighbourhood.
+Brentwood Mall, a shopping centre, is located in the southwest corner of the neighbourhood, near the border of Vancouver.

 Next to the park is Brentwood Park Elementary School.
 There are a number of churches in the area, mainly along Delta Avenue.